Friday, November 21st, 3–4 pm EST

-You can now pre-order SUGAR SHACK by critically-acclaimed cartoonist Lucy Knisley ‘09!
-Out in August, SUGAR SHACK is the third and last installment of the popular PEAPOD FARM middle-grade graphic novel series with Random House Graphic.
+You can now buy SUGAR SHACK by critically-acclaimed cartoonist Lucy Knisley ‘09!
+SUGAR SHACK is the third and last installment of the popular PEAPOD FARM middle-grade graphic novel series with Random House Graphic.

 “For one city-kid turned country girl whose life has been changing nonstop, it seems like its finally time to find her place in her new blended family while settling in for the winter!”—Random House Graphic